 top of page

-"Ernest Vitins's sculpture in glass is rather an unusual phenomenon in Latvian art, visibly expanding the palette of materials traditionally used in sculpture and enriching the possibilities of visual plastic expression.
-Our sculptural experience is not vast in glass as a material for the tectonic structures in the design and plastic objects.
-Therefore, E. Vitins's path -from a simple memorial art object in the thesis of the Latvian Academy of Arts to a large-scale design object is a valuable proof of both technology development and proficiency.
+"Ernest Vitins' glass sculpture is a very unusual phenomenon in Latvian art, which visibly expands the palette of materials traditionally used in sculpture and especially enriches the possibilities of visual plastic expression.
+Our sculpting experience is not rich in using glass to create tectonic constructions in design and plastic objects.
+Therefore, Ernest Vitin's path from a straightforward memorial art object proposal in his Latvian Academy of Arts diploma thesis to large-scale design objects can be considered proof of highly valued growth in technology acquisition and craftsmanship.

-The youthful maximalism and the consequent courage to face diverse risks, as well as the distinctive feel for the material and it's potential- this is what urged me to offer a unique event in the Latvian sculpture landscape, in the gardens of Manor Rumene.
-A chance to tap into the unexplored..."
+The youthful maximalism and the consequent courage to face diverse risks, as well as the distinctive feel for the material and it's potential- this is what urged me to offer a unique event in the Latvian sculpture landscape, in the gardens of Manor Rumene, in 2012.
+A chance to tap into the unexplored...

 -Ojārs Spārītis, Professor,